Sarah269/psychic-eureka-AI/GAMMA_1/README.md

 ## Project
-Create a presentation deck to inform stakeholders of the insights uncovered regarding customers who have left the bank.
+Create a presentation deck to inform stakeholders of the insights uncovered on customers who left the bank.
 The presentation deck was limited to 6 slides.

 ## Tools
 - Gamma (AI-powered presentation tool)